AudranDoublet/opr/README.md

 * Loading and preprocessing of objects (the time consuming part is computing a signed distance field for the mesh, which is used for collision handling; this part is cached)
 * Processing the simulation
 * Transformation of the particles into a mesh using a marching cube algorithm
-* Rendering of the final scene using a raytracinbg algorithm
+* Rendering of the final scene using a raytracing algorithm
 * Image to video conversion using ffmpeg

 Rendering time for scene can be very high: